-COP26 sent a warning: it’s time to report and reduce your supply chain emissions.
+The latest IPCC report sent a warning: it’s time to report and reduce your supply chain emissions.

 Now, more than ever, leading companies know they must take responsibility for their indirect impact on climate change.
 And with increasing regulation and stakeholder demand, the business risks of carbon-intensive supply chains are set to rise.

-The pressure is perhaps greatest for companies who source (or whose suppliers source) extractive and agricultural commodities — products with huge carbon footprints.
+The pressure is greatest for companies who source (or whose suppliers source) extractive and agricultural commodities — products with huge carbon footprints.

-We’ve interviewed over 100 of the world’s most carbon-intensive companies to reveal why they’re taking action.
 Here are the top 5 reasons your business needs to start tracking supply chain emissions - and how to get started: